Welcome!

 A complete funding package is provided by the department and university.
 I will support all graduate students in applying for additional internal and external research grants such as:

-For more information on all external funding sources please see this page: https://grad.uwo.ca/finances/external_funding/index.html
+For more information on all external funding sources please see here and here.

 Please note: I do not currently have postdoc positions available in my lab; however, several internal and external fellowship opportunities exist.
-Please see the following pages for more information:
+Please see the following pages for more information on these opportunities:

 Also see the links in this article for a free database of worldwide funding opportunities.